JohnFF/edevtest/readme.md

 11. Use regexes only for character checks.
 Length checks are separate checks for granularity.

 12. Electing not to include a password strength meter at this stage.

+13. Had originally planned to make all changes via AJAX on key presses, but to make this not spammable is hard to do in the time available.